 So, you really need to put serious effort into standing out from the crowd.
 Besides, you also need to gather information to find out the right universities.
 So, it’s only wise to reach out to the universities and engage.

-In today’s digital age, you do not need to visit the universities in-person.
+In today’s digital age, you do not need to visit universities in person.
 Well, the universities will definitely like that; but, it’s not possible for everyone.

 Reach out to the admissions counselor or international recruitment officer (or manager) of the university.
 Send polite emails to the Professors.
 There is a certain rationale for the existence of the international office or admissions office within a university.

 Get in touch with the alumni and/or current students.
-The universities need to know if you are genuinely interested in their university, or just submitting application randomly.
-They need to be sure if you are taking an informed decision or not.
+The universities need to know if you are genuinely interested in their university, or just submitting applications randomly.
+They need to be sure if you are making an informed decision or not.